SpellholdStudios/The_Luxley_Family/README.md

-23 February 2021 - Version 1.3:

-    Areas, portraits and journal entries are adapted for EE Added `HANDLE_CHARSETS` function to convert string entries for EE games

     - Re-formated, updated and moved readme files into new :file_folder: "*readme*" folder.
     - Replaced `AUTHOR` keyword with `SUPPORT`.
     - Added `REQUIRE_PREDICATE` process to avoid installing the mod in inaccurate games.